vcabbage/datadog-go/README.md

+## Fork Info

+This code was forked from [datadog-go](https://github.com/DataDog/datadog-go) with the purpose of improving performance and adjusting the API.

 ## Overview

-Package `dogstatsd` provides a Go [dogstatsd](http://docs.datadoghq.com/guides/dogstatsd/) client.
+Package `dogstatsd` provides a Go [dogstatsd](https://docs.datadoghq.com/guides/dogstatsd/) client.
 Dogstatsd extends Statsd, adding tags and histograms.

 ## Get the code